JahleelT/CommuteSmartAI/docs/CHECKLIST.md

 - [ ] Handle reconnects / retries gracefully
 - [ ] Use structured JSON logs for easier parsing and monitoring
 - [ ] 🟡 Set up role-based access control (RBAC) if user roles evolve
+- [ ] ML Client (To be done in Python, using FastAPI.
+Uses the libraries of pandas, numpy, pyarrow for data; )
+  - [ ] Collect and store user search data (origin, destination, timestamp, mode)
+  - [ ] Add user_id tracking to associate searches with users (auth must be in place)
+  - [ ] Design schema for historical routing data (SQLite or Firestore)
+  - [ ] Create feature extraction pipeline (e.g., extract day of week, time block)
+  - [ ] Choose baseline ML model (start with Decision Tree or Logistic Regression)
+  - [ ] Train and evaluate local model on sample/mock data
+  - [ ] Store trained model weights or export as JSON or ONNX
+  - [ ] Integrate prediction logic into app startup flow
+  - [ ] Design predictive route suggestion component (UI mockup)
+  - [ ] Show suggested route(s) on home screen with option to confirm/use
+  - [ ] Add fallback logic if model returns low-confidence or empty prediction
+  - [ ] Add feedback buttons (👍/👎) to improve model iteratively
+  - [ ] Document ML pipeline and update README
+  - [ ] Train model with cron jobs or Airflow

 ### Frontend and UI
 - [X] React Vite TypeScript Tailwind frontend